 Sales leaders are a creative bunch.
 More than one has said to me that forecasting is “half-art, half-science”.

 The methods I outline here are relatively basic.
-If you’ve built a forecast, you’ve probably modified, tweaked and improved your own methods.
+If you’ve built a forecast, you’ve probably modified, tweaked and improved your own techniques.
 Certain types of customers might have a track record of closing more frequently than others.
 Or certain geographies might haggle for lower prices with greater regularity.